Which place is cheaper, San Francisco or Big Sur?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both San Francisco and Big Sur are popular destinations to visit in the summer with plenty of activities.
 Also, many travelers come to San Francisco for the beaches, the hiking, the city activities, the music scene, and the family-friendly experiences.

 Big Sur is around the same temperature as San Francisco in the summer.
-The temperature in Big Sur is usually 63°F (17°C) in July, and San Francisco stays around 63°F (17°C).
+The daily temperature in Big Sur averages around 63°F (17°C) in July, and San Francisco fluctuates around 63°F (17°C).

 In July, Big Sur usually receives less rain than San Francisco.
 Big Sur gets 0 inches (1 mm) of rain, while San Francisco receives 0.1 inches (2 mm) of rain each month for the summer.

 Both San Francisco and Big Sur during the autumn are popular places to visit.
 Furthermore, many visitors come to San Francisco in the autumn for the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In the autumn, Big Sur is around the same temperature as San Francisco.
 Typically, the autumn temperatures in Big Sur in October average around 62°F (17°C), and San Francisco averages at about 63°F (17°C).

 Big Sur usually gets less rain in October than San Francisco.
 Big Sur gets 0.6 inches (14 mm) of rain, while San Francisco receives 1.3 inches (33 mm) of rain this time of the year.